GXDE-OS/gxde-qt5integration/README.md

 # qt5integration

-qt5integration is the Qt platform theme integration plugins for Deepin Desktop Environment.
-It includes multiple Qt5 plugins to make make DDE more Qt5 Apps friendly.
+qt5integration is the Qt platform theme integration plugins for GXDE.
+It includes multiple Qt5 plugins to make make GXDE more Qt5 Apps friendly.

 ## Dependencies